Sunbird-Ed/sunbird-perf-tests/README.md

 **urls.csv**
 In this file, enter the agent IP's or your sunbird domain.
 Please see comments inside the file for more information.

+#### Details on varibles used in Jmeter scenario files

+**THREADS_COUNT** - This defines the number of threads for the scenario under execution

+**RAMPUP_TIME** - This defines the ramp up time for the scenario under exectuion

+**CTRL_LOOPS** - This defines the number of loops that the scenario should run

+**PROTOCOL** - This is the protocol used to connect to your sunbird installation (http / https).
+If you are using agent IP's in the urls.csv file or if your domain does not have a SSL certificate, use http.
+If you are using the domain name in the url.csv file and yout domain has a SSL certificate, use https

+**PORT** - This defines the port which should be used for connecting to your sunbird installtion.
+Usually this is 80, but this can be a port number of a specific service if you want to run individual API benchmarking by directly calling the service rather than going through proxy / nginx

+**DATADIR** - This defines the path where your data directory resides.
+By default this is ~/benchmark/testdata